Alex Murdaugh is denied new double-murder trial after judge hears jury tampering allegations

 She affirmed what she said last August, repeating Monday that Hill told jurors to note Murdaugh's actions and “watch him closely” when he testified in his own defense.

-“She made it seem like he was already guilty,” said the woman, identified only as Juror Z. Asked whether this influenced her vote to find him guilty, she said “Yes ma'am.”
+“She made it seem like he was already guilty,” the woman, identified only as Juror Z, said.
+Asked whether this influenced her vote to find him guilty, she said, “Yes ma'am.”

 In later questioning, the juror said she also stands by another statement she made in the August affidavit: that it was her fellow jurors, more than the clerk's statements, that influenced her to vote guilty.